-Please use our Reproduction Request form to request scans and copies from our collections for personal, research, or teaching use.
-We will accommodate reasonable requests free of charge, but large, resource-intensive, or commercial requests will incur a fee.
-Please be aware that the expected turnaround time for reproduction requests is currently 2-4 weeks.
+Use our Reproduction Request form to get scans from our collections for personal, research, or teaching use.
+We will accommodate reasonable requests free of charge.
+Commercial requests will incur commercial use fees.
+Turnaround time for reference scanning requests is 30 business days, unless otherwise noted.
 Learn more about our Reproduction Services and policies.

 - ArchivesSearch: Guides to our archival and manuscript collections

 - Library Catalog: Rare books and other published resources from ASC’s collections

 - Connecticut Digital Archive: 750,000+ items from ASC’s digital collections

 - Collection Spotlights provide ideas for topics using our resources